Skip to main content

 Targeted therapies

-Targeted drugs work differently from standard chemo drugs in that they attack only specific targets on cancer cells (or nearby cells).
+Targeted drugs work differently from standard chemotherapy drugs in that they attack only specific targets on cancer cells (or nearby cells).
 Targeted therapies may prove to be useful along with, or instead of, current treatments.
 In general, they seem to have different side effects than traditional chemo drugs.
 Looking for new targets to attack is an active area of cancer research.

 Immune therapies attempt to boost a person’s immune system or give them ready-made components of an immune system to attack cancer cells.
 Some studies of these treatments have shown promising results.

 Monoclonal antibodies: One form of immune therapy uses injections of man-made monoclonal antibodies.
-These immune system proteins are made to home in on a specific molecule, such as carcinoembryonic antigen (CEA), which is sometimes found on the surface of pancreatic cancer cells.
+These immune system proteins are made to hone in on a specific molecule, such as carcinoembryonic antigen (CEA), which is sometimes found on the surface of pancreatic cancer cells.
 Toxins or radioactive atoms can be attached to these antibodies, which bring them directly to the tumor cells.
 The hope is that they will destroy cancer cells while leaving normal cells alone.
 For use in pancreatic cancer, these types of treatments are available only in clinical trials at this time.

 Cancer vaccines: Several types of vaccines for boosting the body’s immune response to pancreatic cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, pancreatic cancer.
 One possible advantage of these types of treatments is that they tend to have very limited side effects.
 At this time, vaccines are available only in clinical trials.